 Earlier this year M4RD helped Childhood Tumour Trust (CTT) search for a doctor to attend the International Neurofibromatosis Conference in San Francisco this September.
 The successful applicant would also join CTT’s medical board as a volunteer medical advisor and represent the charity for at least two years.
 The M4RD team were excited to help CTT plan and […]

-Jo Higgs congenital, daretothinkrare, disease, interview, patient CSID, Deficiency, diagnosis, Diagnostic odyssey, Diet, Enzyme, Enzyme deficiency, Gastroenterology, Mother, Nutrition, rare, rare disease, Rare reality, Sugar 3
+Jo McPherson congenital, daretothinkrare, disease, interview, patient CSID, Deficiency, diagnosis, Diagnostic odyssey, Diet, Enzyme, Enzyme deficiency, Gastroenterology, Mother, Nutrition, rare, rare disease, Rare reality, Sugar 3

 The diagnostic odyssey is a term used to describe the long and arduous journey that many rare disease patients find themselves on in pursuit of a diagnosis.
 The charity, Rare Disease UK, estimate that a patient with a rare disease will wait an average of four years for a diagnosis and be given an average […]